-With the development of society, more and more DERs are connected to the distribution network, which leads to more and more applications of clean energy and brings huge economic benefits [1-3].
-The integration of distributed generation (DG) and its synchronous operation with the power grid is one of the challenges we now face [4-6].
-In this case, the supervision and management of power grid with self-healing function becomes more complex.
+With the development of society, more and more DERs are connected to the distribution network, which leads to more clean energy applications and brings huge economic benefits [1-3].
+The integration of distributed generation (DG) and its synchronous operation with power grid is one of the challenges we now face [4-6].
+In this case, the supervision and management of power grid with self-healing function become more complex.
 Fast fault location is an important task to restore power supply when the distribution network fails.
-Although technology is developing rapidly, due to the increasing expectations of users, the fault location technology of the distribution network still needs improvement.
+Although technology is developing rapidly, due to the increasing expectations of users, the fault location technology of distribution network still needs improvement.

-At present, the fault location methods for the active distribution network are based on the traveling wave method, artificial intelligence method, and impedance method.
+At present, the fault location methods for active distribution network are based on traveling wave method, artificial intelligence method, and impedance method.
 Traveling wave analysis is widely used.
-In [7-10], the traveling wave fault location method is introduced, but this method requires a higher sampling frequency and has many links, which has some impact on the overall reliability.

-In [11], the evaluation function for the characteristics of the active distribution network was redefined, and a suitable immune algorithm was proposed.
+In [7-10], the traveling wave fault location method was introduced, but this method requires a higher sampling frequency and has many links, which has some impacts on the overall reliability.
+In [11], the evaluation function for the characteristics of active distribution network was redefined, and a suitable immune algorithm was proposed.
 In [12], a radial basis function neural network model was proposed based on the fault information uploaded by the distribution network monitoring and data acquisition system.
-The improved algorithm is applied to fault location of the active distribution network.
-In [13], a fault location method based on the wavelet fuzzy neural network for postfault transient and steady-state measurements is proposed.
-Although the abovementioned artificial intelligence-based fault location method has high performance, it requires a lot of data to learn and its accuracy is affected by the database.
+The improved algorithm is applied to fault location of active distribution network.
+In [13], a fault location method based on wavelet fuzzy neural network for postfault transient and steady-state measurements is proposed.
+Although the abovementioned artificial intelligence-based fault location method has high performance, it requires a lot of data to learn, and its accuracy is affected by the database.
 In [14-17], fault location is achieved by collecting synchronous current and voltage vectors.
-This method increases equipment investment because it requires measurement of synchronous current and voltage information.
-The impedance-based fault location method is one of the current research methods and has achieved good results in applications [18-21].
-However, this method does not solve the problem of active distribution network fault location.
+This method needs to measure synchronous current and voltage information, thus increasing equipment investment.
+Impedance-based fault location method is one of the current research methods and has achieved good results in applications [18-21].
+However, this method cannot solve the problem of fault location in the active distribution network.
 In [22, 23], the effect of DG on the distribution network was simulated using a synchronous machine, but only one DER was considered, and the effect of different DER penetration levels was not analyzed [24].